yoozzeek/react-formkit-lite/README.md

 # react-formkit-lite

-Collection of React components for building your forms that can work with your own form state or be integrated with Formik helper functions or your other favorite package.
+A lightweight collection of React components for building forms.
+Works with your own form state or integrates smoothly with Formik.

 ## Components
 - `TextField`